In-Hand Manipulation of Articulated Tools with Dexterous Robot Hands with Sim-to-Real Transfer: Discussion Conclusion

 \section{Discussion \& Conclusion}

-Our research demonstrates a robust framework for learning in-hand tool articulation, yielding several key insights.
-We established that structured initialization is crucial for aligning grasps with tool joints and that simulation is vital for discovering complex, contact-rich manipulation skills.
-Our findings also reveal that while visuotactile policies face a significant sim-to-real transfer gap, policies based on proprioception provide a reliable bridge for transferring skills from simulation to hardware.
-These proprioceptive policies, refined with just a few real-world tactile and motor torque rollouts, achieve robust generalization.

-These findings present a powerful paradigm for developing robotic manipulation skills that can serve as foundational 'skill primitives' for large-scale models.
-A high-level planner, such as a large language model, could command these policies to execute precise, low-level tasks.
-Furthermore, the modular nature of our cross-attention adaptor offers inherent extensibility for adding new sensory modalities.
-This architecture provides a clear pathway for integrating novel sensors in the future to handle even more complex tasks by simply training new, specialized adaptors.
+Our results validate a disturbance-driven sim-to-real framework for in-hand articulation.
+Structured grasp initialization aligns the hand with tool joints, while simulation enables learning of contact-rich skills that transfer reliably through proprioceptive policies.

+Robustness is introduced at the simulation stage by training the privileged policy under structured force–torque random-walk perturbations.
+The distilled student inherits this disturbance-aware behavior without directly observing the perturbations.
+CATFA further refines the frozen student through an intent-conditioned cross-attention adaptor that fuses tactile and motor torque feedback to produce contact-aware corrections without retraining the base policy.
+Real-world experiments across five articulated tools confirm improved stability and disturbance rejection.
+This modular design supports extensibility: articulation policies serve as reusable skill primitives, and additional sensing modalities can be integrated via dedicated adaptors.

+During hardware experiments, minor joint micro-oscillations are occasionally observed in the Inspire hand due to backlash in the geared transmission and spring compliance not modeled in the simulation.
+These oscillations are reduced under CATFA compared to the proprioceptive BC baseline and do not affect articulation success.

-\textbf{Limitations} The current policy is restricted to binary articulation commands $s_t \in \{0,1\}$, limiting applicability to tools with more complex or continuous joints.
-Hardware fine-tuning remains sensitive to motor torque scaling and control frequency mismatches between simulation and the geared, spring-assisted hand.
-Moreover, the simulator does not capture motor–spring coupling during extension, constraining sim-to-real fidelity.
+\textbf{Limitations and Future Work.} The current formulation assumes binary articulation commands $s_t \in \{0,1\}$, limiting applicability to tools with discrete open--close behaviors.
+Extending CATFA to continuous articulation targets and multi-DOF articulated mechanisms remains future work.
+Hardware fine-tuning is sensitive to motor torque scaling and control-frequency discrepancies between simulation and the geared, spring-assisted hand.
+Integrating adaptive torque calibration or online system identification may further reduce sim-to-real discrepancies arising from transmission effects.